 Approved gene symbols and nomenclature can be obtained from the HUGO Gene Nomenclature Committee (HGNC).
 Authors must include the approved gene symbol and corresponding HGNC identifier in the manuscript text, for example P3H1 (HGNC:19316).
 The gene symbol must not be confused with the gene name e.g., "P3H1" is the gene symbol and "prolyl 3-hydroxylase 1" is the gene name.
 The ID provides a stable reference for the gene since gene symbols and gene names can change over time.
 Human gene symbols and loci are given in italicized capital letters and Arabic numbers.
 Protein products are not italicized.
 Mouse gene/variant nomenclature should use the International Committee on Standardized Genetic Nomenclature for Mice.

-Human Chromosome Nomenclature including CNV nomenclature and Structural Variation nomenclature

-GIM follows the International System for Human Cytogenomic Nomenclature (ISCN) for cytogenomic variations.
-Many users will have institutional access through this link: https://iscn.karger.com/.

 Nomenclature of DNA Sequence Variants and Variant Data Sharing